 - seizure medications such as phenobarbital, carbamazepine (TEGRETOL®, CARBATROL®, EQUETRO®) or phenytoin (DILANTIN®, PHENYTEK®)

 - antifungal medications such as ketoconazole, itraconazole (SPORANOX®), posaconazole (NOXAFIL®), voriconazole (VFEND®), or fluconazole (DIFLUCAN®)

 - antibiotics such as telithromycin, clarithromycin (BIAXIN®), or erythromycin (ERY-TAB®)

 What should I avoid while taking KALYDECO?

-You should avoid food containing grapefruit or Seville oranges while you are taking KALYDECO.
+- You should avoid food or drink containing grapefruit while you are taking KALYDECO

 What are the possible side effects of KALYDECO?

-- Abnormality of the eye lens (cataract) has been noted in some children and adolescents receiving KALYDECO.
-Your doctor should perform eye examinations prior to and during treatment with KALYDECO to look for cataracts
+Abnormality of the eye lens (cataract), which has happened in some children and adolescents receiving KALYDECO.
+Your doctor should perform eye examinations before and during treatment with KALYDECO to look for cataracts.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of KALYDECO.
 For more information, ask your doctor or pharmacist.